promregator/promregator/README.md

 Cloud Foundry provides the capabilty to run nearly arbitrary HTTP-enabled applications (e.g. developed in Java) on a Platform-as-a-Service-enabled environment.
 To provide fail-over of applications and to support scalability, multiple instances of the same application may be run behind a reverse proxy (a.k.a. web dispatcher).
 Requests are typically dispatched in a round-robin schedule.
-Detailed monitoring of these applications (esp. if talking about custom metrics such as Prometheus supports) is considered "an implementation detail".
+Detailed monitoring of these applications (esp. if talking about custom metrics such as Prometheus supports) is considered "an implementation detail" (besides logging facilities like the [ELK stack](https://www.elastic.co/de/elk-stack)).

 These two distinct worlds do not work together properly, due to the following obstacles:
 * CF apps are only reachable (from externally without having CF administrative privileges, which is not common on PaaS offerings) via official, world-reachable URLs.
 The cells, on which on which the CF apps are running, are typically protected by a firewall and the reverse proxy.
-  Developers do not have access via a side-channel to the cells, as this would bypass many security measures taken.
+  Application developers do not have access via a side-channel to the cells, as this would bypass many security measures taken by the platform.

   This means that reading the metrics must be performed via the world-reachable URLs, i.e. going through the reverse proxy.
   As the endpoints for retrieving the Prometheus metrics will be world-reachable, and exposing such internal information will be a major security risk for